mlagally/wot-profile/README.md

 Devices that constrain their use of the Thing Description to the **WoT Core Profile** can **interoperate other out-of-the-box**.

-A rendered version of the profile specification is available at: https://cdn.statically.io/gh/mlagally/wot-profile/master/index.html?env=dev
+A rendered version of the profile specification is available at: [WoT Profile](https://cdn.statically.io/gh/mlagally/wot-profile/master/index.html?env=dev)